-Disney Plus: Every show, movie, original and surprise film release to come
+Disney Plus: Every show, film, original and surprise movie still to come

-With the launch of Disney Plus in November, Disney unleashed a vast catalog of new and classic movies and shows to stream, boasting hundreds of movies and thousands of TV episodes from Star Wars, Marvel, Pixar, The Simpsons and Disney's eponymous studios.
+Disney Plus' launch in November unleashed a vast Disney and Fox catalog of new and classic movies and shows to stream, boasting hundreds of movies and thousands of TV episodes from Star Wars, Marvel, Pixar, X-Men, The Simpsons, Disney's eponymous studios and others.

-But as the coronavirus pandemic shut theaters, forced millions to entertain themselves at home and closed down filming worldwide, Disney has accelerated the streaming-release date some of its films -- and left big question marks hanging over the release of some of its highly anticipated original shows.
+As the coronavirus pandemic shuttered theaters and forced millions to entertain themselves at home, Disney has tweaked Disney Plus' role as a bigger and earlier part of how it releases its big-screen films.
 Prior to the pandemic, you could generally count on Disney Plus to start streaming all of Disney's theatrical releases about six to 10 months after their big-screen debuts.
-It also has original shows and films and a big library of legacy movies and shows to watch from both Disney and Fox.
-Everything on Disney Plus is rated PG-13 or softer.
-Anything R-rated that Disney can stream (like Deadpool) will be on Hulu.

-But the coronavirus pandemic has upended those norms.
-Disney has announced a string of surprise streaming releases as Disney Plus takes on bigger and earlier involvement in its big-screen films' release timelines.
+Now, Disney has announced a string of surprise streaming releases as the streaming service takes on a new role in big-screen films' release plans.

+However, the pandemic has also closed down film production worldwide, which has left big question marks hanging over the release of some of Disney Plus' highly anticipated original shows.

-At first, Disney Plus simply started streaming already-released movies months earlier than planned.
+As Disney first started to cope with coronavirus cinema shutdowns, Disney Plus simply started streaming already-released movies months earlier than planned.
 Star Wars: The Rise of Skywalker began streaming three months early in May.
-Before that, Disney released animated hit Frozen 2 three months early as well, and Pixar's Onward hit Disney Plus just weeks after its theatrical run was suffocated by coronavirus lockdown orders.
+Before that, Disney released animated hit Frozen 2 three months early as well, and Pixar's Onward hit Disney Plus just weeks after coronavirus lockdown orders soon after its premiere deflated its theatrical run.

 Now Disney is ratcheting up the streaming releases of brand new movies too.
 The company's live-action film version of the musical Hamilton arrived on July 3, spurring a big bump in interest in the service.
 Artemis Fowl, a sci-fi fantasy based on a popular series of young-adult books, started streaming June 12, even though it had been scheduled to hit theaters May 29.

-Disney has mostly been holding back its biggest-budget movies, but with no end in sight for the widespread cinema shutdowns, the likeliest candidate would be Mulan, the company's live-action remake of the 1998 animated film.
-Mulan had originally been set to hit theaters in March, but then it was delayed until July and then again until August.
-Then Thursday, Disney scrapped the idea of putting it out in August too -- and didn't specify any other theatrical release date.
+The biggest surprise so far is Mulan, the 2020 mega-budget remake of Disney's 1998 animated classic.
+Prior to Mulan, Disney had mostly been holding back its biggest-budget movies by delaying them into next year and beyond.
+But with no end in sight for the widespread cinema closures, the company released Mulan on last week on Disney Plus for an extra $30 fee, skipping theaters.
+Mulan had originally been set to hit theaters in March, but then it was delayed three times before Disney finally settled on a release strategy.

+Disney also added a Chadwick Boseman TV special to stream on Disney Plus quickly after it aired on one of the company's regular networks.
+Boseman, who portrayed the Black Panther character in Marvel's films, died last month.
+Chadwick Boseman: A Tribute for a King – A Special Edition of 20/20 became available to stream on Disney Plus less than a week after it was broadcast on ABC.

 On the other hand, the future of other highly anticipated Disney Plus programming remains unclear.
-Last week, Disney Plus scrapped the planned August release for The Falcon and the Winter Soldier, the first of its live-action Marvel original series that tie in directly with all the blockbuster movies.
+Disney Plus has called off the planned August release for The Falcon and the Winter Soldier, the first of its live-action Marvel original series that tie in directly with all the blockbuster movies.
 It hasn't provided any guidance about when the show will premiere instead.
 And Disney Plus series WandaVision was meant to debut on the service in December, but it reportedly still needs to complete filming: Actor Paul Bettany was supposed to appear at a convention in July, but he canceled the appearance because he's supposed to be resuming filming WandaVision in Los Angeles at that time.
-(That cancellation came before L.A. coronavirus cases spiked again, raising questions about whether shooting ever resumed.)
+(That cancellation came before LA coronavirus cases spiked again, raising questions about whether shooting ever resumed.)

-Despite the coronavirus disrupting film schedules, the Mandalorian's second season will premiere on the service in October as planned, Disney's CEO has said.
+One silver lining: Even though the coronavirus has been widely disruptive to filming schedules, The Mandalorian's second season will premiere on the service Oct.
+30, largely unaffected by coronavirus disruptions.

 This article provides details about when to expect high-profile titles.
 It also summarizes the pipeline of originals coming to Disney Plus, with timing details if they're known.